Find even more resources for creative troublemakers here.

 Why does this apocalypse feel so familiar?

 New song, our first in five years!
-Get it wherever you listen to music (spotify, apple music, etc.), or right here:
+Get it wherever you listen to music (spotify, apple music, etc.), or right here. ***UPDATE: We’ve moved the link to this song to our NEW (2024) album; here it is:***

 Official Blurb: In 2018, Minneapolis-based duo Guante & Big Cats released War Balloons, an album of anthemic, explicitly political, sci-fi-tinged indie Hip Hop.
 To mark the five-year anniversary of that project (and its reintroduction to streaming services after being missing for a time), they’re releasing an “extended version” featuring a brand new track, Roguelike.